Healthy eating habits that may help reduce cancer risk

 From the World Health Organization, “There is convincing evidence that the agent causes cancer.
 The evaluation is usually based on epidemiological studies showing the development of cancer in exposed humans.
 In the case of processed meat, this classification is based on sufficient evidence from epidemiological studies that eating processed meat causes colorectal cancer.”

-Beware of plastic
+Beware of plastic containers and packaging

 Cancer risk of eating charred and burned foods